 Speaking and listening, drama, annotating texts, group work, debate, pictures, ICT, DVD clips and recordings are all used to enrich the learning and inspire our children.

-From years 2 to 6, the children take part in either No Nonsense Spelling sessions regularly throughout the week or Spelling Shed.
-No Nonsense Spelling is a spelling programme designed to meet the needs of the 2014 National Curriculum in a manageable way.
-The focus of the programme is on the teaching of spelling, which embraces knowledge of spelling conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.
+From years 2 to 6, the children take part in Spelling Shed.
+Spelling Shed is a scheme designed to meet the needs of the 2014 National Curriculum in a manageable way.
+The focus of the programme is on the teaching of spelling, which embraces knowledge of spelling conventions, patterns and rules.
 Spelling Shed is an online programme, where the children can learn their weekly spellings, play games and have fun whilst learning.

 Through marking, we ensure that the children know what they have achieved well and what they need to do to improve and progress their writing.
 Quality time is given in lessons for the children to be able to read the marking comments and then improve some of their writing.

 Comprehending a text is integral to the enjoyment of reading it – if you don’t understand what the text is about then it just becomes words on a page!
 Comprehension skills are taught in our curriculum as specific lessons and also through our guided reading sessions.

 We really encourage the children to read as often as possible, including at home.
 Every teacher reads aloud a class story book, which the children thoroughly enjoy hearing and sharing.
 Children also enjoy bringing in their own books that have been linked to our topics.